shellofnuts/Modified_Ising_Model/README.md

 # Magnetic Modelling using Heisenberg Model

 This code implements a Monte-Carlo Markov Chain (MCMC) approach to simulating magnetic moments in 2D lattices.
 The N=3 Heisenberg model is implemented with anisotropy factors.
-This includes the magnetic exchange anisotropy (red) and the axis anisotropy (blue).
+This includes the magnetic exchange anisotropy (green) and the axis anisotropy (blue).

 ![Heisenberg Hamiltonian](/Results/Hamiltonian.png)